Expensify/Bedrock/docs/vs_mysql.md

 To be fair, MySQL has a lot of things that Bedrock doesn't:

-* Row-level locking, which when used correctly can enable simultaneous INSERTS on multiple threads
+* Row-level locking, which when used correctly can enable simultaneous INSERTS on multiple threads (except in replicated environments, because replication is single-threaded and thus the master can overwhelm slaves)
-  * However, MySQL doesn't support multi-threaded replication, so this is of limited use in a distributed environment because you're ultimately limited by a single-threaded replication "bottleneck"
-  * Also, Bedrock has multi-threaded replication on the way
 * A huge ecosystem of client apps and platform libraries (all of which are compatible with Bedrock)
 * An incredibly huge range of knobs to dial and tweak
 * A very familiar name